BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

            22   it_new_cluster      IT Module - New cluster found
            23   it_obsolete_cluster IT Module - Cluster removed or regrouped
-           24   it_cluster_activity IT Module - Data seen within known cluster 25   it_auto_learned     IT Module - Learned By Autopilot
+           24   it_cluster_activity IT Module - Data seen within known cluster 25   it_auto_learned     IT Module - Learned by autopilot
-           26   it_policy_activity  IT Module - Data seen matching policy rules
+           26   it_policy_activity  IT Module - Data seen matching policy rules 27   it_new_context      IT Module - New observed context
+           28   it_new_access       IT Module - New access found
+           29   it_new_flow         IT Module - New flow found
 ============== =================== ===============================================

 .. note:: The default size of the rsyslog is 8K.